dominiquekoppes-virel/gear-up/index.md

 {: .warning }
 > **🔥 Ready to Get Started?**
 > Not sure where to begin?
-Take our quick assessment to find your best path forward.
 >
 > <a href="section8/" class="btn btn-primary">Start Decision Guide</a>
 > <a href="#pathway-options" class="btn">Explore All Paths</a>